ovh/venom/README.md

 ## User defined executors

-You can define an executor by single yaml file.
-This is a good way to abstract technical of functional behaviors and reuse them in complex testsuites.
+You can define an executor with a single yaml file.
+This is a good way to abstract technical or functional behaviors and reuse them in complex testsuites.

 Example: